SerratedSharp/CSharpWasmRecipes/README.md

 The example WasmBrowser.Recipes.WasmClient project supports debugging breakpoints, allowing you to step through C# code running in the context of the WASM module in the browser.
 Since the .NET code is actually being executed within the browser, debugging synchronization is supported through WebSocket communication between the browser and Visual Studio per the `inspectUri` setting in launchSettings.js.
 In some cases you may observe execution pausing within the browser's debug console first.
 In such a case, typically you would not choose the Continue or Resume option from within the browser, but instead wait a few seconds for synchonization, then the breakpoint in Visual Studio should then become highlighted.

 For an example of using seperate projects for the client-side WASM module with Uno.Bootstrap.Wasm and a server-side ASP.NET site, with debugging wired up to support breakpoints in the WASM module, see [SerratedJQSample](https://github.com/SerratedSharp/SerratedJQ/tree/main/SerratedJQSample).
 This includes project configuration for debugging in VS2022, and debugging setup is included in the SerratedJQ [Quick Start Guide](https://github.com/SerratedSharp/SerratedJQ#quick-start-guide).
 SerratedJQ can be omitted, as the debugging setup is the same regardless.
-Following the Quick Start guide while omitting SerratedJQ will result in a basic project setup for an ASP.NET MVC web application which includes a WebAssembly package for implementing client side logic.
+Following the Quick Start guide while omitting SerratedJQ will result in a basic project setup for an ASP.NET MVC web application which includes a WebAssembly package for implementing client-side logic.

 See the [Troubleshooting](#Troubleshooting) section for additional guidance.